 John Adams called Otis's speech "the first scene of the first act of opposition to the arbitrary claims of Great Britain.
 Then and there the child Independence was born."

-The building had now officially become the Massachusetts State House . . . until 1798 when the government moved to the current State House.
+By 1776, building had officially become the Massachusetts State House . . . until 1798 when the government moved to the current State House.

 The Old State House Museum has wonderful exhibits designed to make the events that shaped the making of the colony, state, and country come alive.